A Real-Time DDS-Based Chest X-Ray Decision Support System for Resource-Constrained Clinics: Introduction

-Middleware is a crucial component of modern distributed computing and data management, serving as an intermediary layer that connects the operating systems and the applications.
+Therefore, a middleware is a crucial component of modern distributed computing and data management.
+As shown in Fig. \ref{fig:middleware}, middleware serves as an intermediary layer that connects operating systems and applications.
 It provides a standard interface that smoothly integrates the various system components.
 We chose FastDDS in this paper because of its scalability and high performance \cite{bode2023dds}.
-Additionally, FastDDS offers reliable, low-latency data transfer, which is very important in real-time communication.
+Additionally, FastDDS provides reliable, low-latency data transfer, which is essential for real-time communication.
 Moreover, it is open-source, compliant with the DDS standard, and applicable across different platforms \cite{zhang2021middleware}.

-Fig. \ref{fig:example} illustrates the proposed system.
-It integrates the FastDDS publish/subscribe middleware with a vision-based deep-learning model implemented on Raspberry Pi to assist the doctor and speed up the diagnosis process.
-Our system consists of two nodes with the FastDDS middleware.
-The first node is the doctor node, which publishes the X-ray image to the middleware and subscribes to the results.
-The second node is the inference node.
-It subscribes to the X-ray images and runs the trained ResNet50 model.
-Then, the result is published on the middleware, and the doctor node subscribes to it.
-The FastDDS will deliver the X-ray image from the doctor node to the inference node, and then the code script will run automatically.
-Then, the result will be waited for and passed back to the doctor node.

-The rest of the paper is as follows.
-Section \ref{sec:review} reviews the approaches regarding middleware technologies, including state-of-the-art vision-based deep learning models diagnosing chest diseases.
-Section \ref{sec:method} explains the proposed methodology, while Section \ref{sec:exp} illustrates the experimental setup.
-Section \ref{sec:result} shows the results and discussions, while Section \ref{sec:conc} discusses the conclusion and future work.